webdigga/slot-picks/src/articles/sri.md

 **The last five stages** represent a more awakened consciousness.
 Having dealt with and resolved suffering, the individual is left with an enlightened and deeper sense of wellbeing.
 They are ready to participate in life in a more profound and satisfying way.

-## THE BENEFITS - SRI will help you:
+## The Benefits - SRI will help you:

 *Reconnect you to your body and begin feeling great again with SRI*